yifu0529/github.io/README.md

 ## Updates

-[2023.01]  I joined C3E Woman in Energy at MIT!
+[2023.01] I joined C3E Woman in Energy at MIT.

 [2023.01] I started the post-doctoral research associate at MIT energy initiative!

-[2022.12] This website says 'Hello World'.

 [2022.12] I completed my DPhil degree in Oxford with minor correction!